By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Can a mattress help with sleep apnea?

 A flat mattress alone has limited direct impact on apnea severity.
-However, an adjustable base paired with a compatible mattress can elevate the head, promote side sleeping, and reduce apnea events meaningfully — particularly for positional OSA.
+However, an adjustable base paired with a compatible mattress can improve the head, promote side sleeping, and reduce apnea events meaningfully - particularly for positional OSA.

 What is the best sleeping position for sleep apnea?